josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🧪_Sciencing_Apartheid/🪩_public_faces_hidden_files.md

 ## 🏮 Footer

-*Public Faces, Hidden Files* describes the paradox of openness in international research diplomacy:
+*🪩 Public Faces, Hidden Files* describes the paradox of openness in international research diplomacy:
 the more visible the personalities, the less visible the paperwork.
 Recognising this pattern helps investigators use public data without mistaking performance for transparency.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-07_
+_Last updated: 2025-11-12_